foss2serve/github-workflow-activity/activity/README.md

 4. Assign the role of _contributor_ to one of your team members and help them [Prepare to contribute to a project](prepare-to-contribute-to-a-project.md).
 Return here when you are done.

-5. Assign the role of _contributor_ to each of your team members (even the one who was assigned the role of _maintainer_ before) and have them [Prepare to contribute to a project](prepare-to-contribute-to-a-project.md).
-If you were the contributor in the previous step, help your team to complete the preparation.
-Return here when you are done.
+5. If you were the _contributor_ in the previous step, help your other team members play the role of _contributor_ and complete the previous step.
+If you have a team of three, have the other two do this __in parallel__.

 6. Assign the role of _maintainer_ to one of your team members, and the role of _contributor_ to another.
 Help them follow the [Contribution Workflow](contribution-workflow.md) to create a new file `favorite-foods.txt` in the root of the project that contains a couple of their favorite foods.
 Maintainer, when asked to review the PR, accept and merge the PR.